 - Soy Milk: I started buying soy instead of coconut or almond milk when I was pregnant, because I needed something with more protein and fat in my belly ASAP in the morning to avoid getting sick.
 It stuck, and I’ve been buying it ever since.
 I like to buy unsweetened milk, because truly you get used to whatever flavor you have.
 If you drink vanilla, then plain tastes weird and vice versa.
 I normally buy Silk or Simple Truth, and my mom often buys the Califia Farms one.

-- Ripple milk- Ripple milk is fairly new to me, and if you haven’t heard of it, it’s made out of pea protein.
+- Ripple Pea Protein Milk- Ripple milk is fairly new to me, and if you haven’t heard of it, it’s made out of pea protein.
 When my son started to naturally nurse less (probably around 15 months or so), I began offering him the unsweetened version.
 I would give him soy milk; however, he doesn’t like the taste for some reason.
-There is a kids version of the Ripple milk in a bright blue bottle that has a higher amount of healthy fats, and I always pick that one up from the store if I find it
+There is a kids version of the Ripple milk in a bright blue bottle that has a higher amount of healthy fats, and I always pick that one up from the store if I find it.

 - Oat Milk: I don’t always have oat milk, but I’m giving it an honorable mention.
 It’s nice in coffee, and I have used it in place of blended cashews to make soups or sauces creamy when I couldn’t wake up a sleeping baby with a blender.
 I’ve bought the brands Planet Oat and Chobani in the past.

 I prefer the ones that have minimal or no artificial sweeteners mostly because I think they make coffee taste like chemicals.
 If a flavor looks particularly interesting, like the Silk Oatmeal Cookie creamer I have yet to try in my fridge, I’ll buy it; however, I usually stick to more basic ones and judge them based on the ingredient list.